Did that headline get your attention? Are you wanting to feel happier and less stressed?

 Wondering what that one thing is?

 STOP TIME TRAVELING

-I read about this in a fabulous book by James Altucher called Choose Yourself!
-I just re-read this book for the second time and I love it!
+I read about time traveling in a fabulous book by James Altucher called Choose Yourself!

 Time traveling is when you are either worrying about the past or stressing about the future.